 Our supply chain is complex and may consist of different tiers between our direct suppliers and the producers of raw materials.
 We source our requirements from highly regarded global suppliers who enable us to rely on the integrity of their supply chain, particularly in relation to suppliers of paper, inks and other key materials required for the manufacture of printed products.

 We continue to conduct modern slavery training with internal stakeholders and we have completed an internal audit of our UK subsidiaries and their suppliers.
 We discovered that the areas of high risk are not large corporate suppliers, but more local and less publicly transparent service providers.
 We identified that seasonal peaks and troughs in product demand means that our business uses contingent labour, which is a widely accepted area of risk prone to potential abuse.

-We now include a modern slavery awareness module, which includes a training pack and video awareness, on our in-house training portal.
-We also include modern slavery awareness in our business inductions and refreshers which all employees must undertake.
-Walstead UK’s commitment to the prevention of modern slavery and guidance for employees to report concerns is documented in our employee code of conduct and integrity principles handbook.
+We continue to include a modern slavery awareness module, which includes a training pack and video awareness, through our in-house training portal.
+We also include modern slavery awareness in our business inductions & refreshers which all employees must undertake.
+Walstead UK’s commitment to the prevention of modern slavery and guidance for employees to report concerns is documented in our employee code of conduct & integrity principles handbook.